FabianBG/ten-pin-bowling-java/README.md

 ### Execute jar

-You have to prevously build the jar.
+You have to previously build the jar.

-`java -jar app.jar --gen-score ./samples/sample6.txt`
+`java -jar build/libs/ten_pin_bowling-all.jar --process-plays ./samples/sample6.txt`

-# Developed by Bastidas Fabian 2020
+### Developed by Bastidas Fabian 2020